CSCI-40500-Fall-2025/sight-see/README.md

 - **Main Page** — displays a map with nearby posts
   - Click **red pins** to view individual post pages
   - **Note:** Nearby pins are hardcoded around **Hunter College**.
-    If your current location is elsewhere, pan to that area to view nearby pins.
+    If your current location is elsewhere, pan to Hunter College area to view nearby pins.

-- **Dummy PostsPost Page** (click on pins from main page to navigate to dummy posts)
+- **Dummy Post Page** - click on pins from main page to navigate to dummy posts

 - **User Profile** — click the profile picture in the upper-right navigation bar

-- **User Settings** — accessible from the same profile dropdown
+- **User Settings** — click the profile picture in the upper-right navigation bar

 #### Map Features
 - **Interactive map interface** — pan, zoom, and explore nearby locations